Flyves/SB1/README.md

-# RLBotJavaExample
+# SB1
-An example bot implemented in Java
+Sandbox Java bot to try a new architecture and see how it scales.

 ## Video Guide